-So you’ve spent months designing the products and now you’re wondering how to do a professional (and successful) clothing line photoshoot.
-After all, when your potential customer can’t touch or try the clothing, your photoshoot is crucial to success.
+How to achieve a photoshoot for your clothing line in four simple steps…So you’ve spent months gathering your clothing line, and now you’re wondering how to turn your vision into something tangible – a professional photo shoot.
+After all, when your potential customer can’t touch or try the clothing, high-end photographs of your items is crucial to success.

-We’re here to help!
+At Blend, we’re here to help!

 Nothing drives an impulse buy like a stunning clothing shoot.
 But it isn’t as simple as packing your product into a case and hitting the studio (even at Blend).
 Prepare for your clothing line photoshoot with our simple guide, and you’ll have the best shots ready for web launch.